benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("tidypaleo")` for creating stratigraphic diagrams of proxy data using ggplot2
 -  `r pkg("simmr") and `r pkg(`IsotopeR")` provide methods for working with isotope data
 -  `r pkg("munsell")` and `r pkg("aqp")` provide methods for working with sedminent colour
+-  `r pkg("nexus")` for wxploration and analysis of compositional data in the framework of Aitchison (1986), for chemical fingerprinting and source tracking of ancient materials.

+### Landscape analysis

+- `r pkg("leastcostpath")` calculates Least Cost Paths (LCPs) using numerous time- and energy-based cost functions that approximate the difficulty of moving across a landscape
+-  `r github("ISAAKiel/lecAAR")` for calculating the largest empty circles and estimation of archaeological sites theoretically to be expected in region of interest.
+-  `r github("ISAAKiel/pathAAR")`  to reconstruct paths using archaeological monuments, model parameters of infrastructure and evaluate those parameters.

 ### Survey, excavation, and stratigraphic analysis